stevejay/middleengine-website/src/posts/2021-10-20-web-design-as-a-collaboration-between-designer-and-developer.md

 Designers and clients often decide that focus rings are an unsightly addition to a Web site.
 Even so, they are important for accessibility and so you should reject the idea of removing them.
 A compromise is to only show them when the user is using their keyboard to navigate the site.

+## Restrict use of hover

+Hover as an interaction is restricted to mouse users.
+If used, it requires an alternative interaction to be created for non-mouse users.
+An example would be a tooltip that is shown by hovering over or touching an information icon, as long as the icon looks suitably 'touchable'.

+But my experience of implementing hover interactions has generally been negative, particularly with hover on navigation elements.
+Examples of such elements are menus that open on hover or sidebars that expand on hover.
+There can be unexpected interactions with these, both between the hover interaction and the alternative interaction for non-mouse users, and with elements showing on hover at unexpected moments.
+An example of the former is the sidebar that expands either on hover or when the user clicks or touches an expand button.
+The mouse user could go to click the button, but the sidebar expands as they move towards it and they end up clicking on a different control, one that has moved to where the expand button was.

+Avoiding hover as much as possible will avoid such headaches and any hacks that get added to fix the resulting problems.

 ## Conclusion

-Designer and developer need to collaborate to produce designs that can be accurately recreated in the browser.
-In this post I have detailed some best practises and decisions that they need to make to achieve this.
+Designer and developer need to collaborate to produce designs that can be accurately and successfully recreated in the browser.
+In this post I have detailed some best practices and decisions that they should jointly make to achieve this.

 ---